oslabs-beta/Zukeeper/README.md

 Assign your store, as you named it, to window.store

 ![An image showing how to implement Zukeeper when creating a Zustand store](./README%20assets/zukeeperSetup.png)

-Zukeeper's publication on the Chrome Web Store is awaiting Google's approval, but in the meantime you can clone this github repo or click here to download the zipped file and load the extension into Chrome in developer mode.
-For further guidance on that process, [click here](https://bashvlas.com/blog/install-chrome-extension-in-developer-mode/).

 That's it!
 Once your extension is installed and your store is ready, you're good to go.
 Zukeeper lives in the Chrome devtool panel, just as you'd expect.
 Open them up, and begin using the tools!
 We look forward to expanding to additional browsers in upcoming releases.